Discover all the tax services we offer

 While the Kuwaiti government does have a social insurance system, it does not offer benefits to expats, nor does it require them to pay into the program.
 Thus, Americans living abroad in Kuwait must only pay US Social Security.

 Totalization agreements are designed to protect expats who plan to retire abroad.
-Since Kuwait is often a temporary work destination than a retirement hot spot, the lack of a totalization agreement is not a significant concern in most cases.
+Since Kuwait is often a temporary work destination rather than a retirement hot spot, the lack of a totalization agreement is not a significant concern in most cases.

 When setting aside money to pay your US taxes, make sure to save enough for both income and Social Security taxes, as you are obligated to pay both.